PierreBeur/pathfinder-router/README.md

 **Citation:**

 > McMurchie, L., & Ebeling, C. (1995). *PathFinder: A Negotiation-Based Performance-Driven Router for FPGAs.* Proceedings of the 1995 ACM Third International Symposium on Field-Programmable Gate Arrays.
 (111–117).
 Association for Computing Machinery.
-[Link to the paper](https://dl.acm.org/doi/10.1145/201310.201328)
+[Link to the paper](https://dl.acm.org/doi/10.1145/201310.201328) and [PDF](https://dl.acm.org/doi/pdf/10.1145/201310.201328)

 From the paper: